FAQs about Backroads

 Q. Can I reserve my Backroads vacation with my travel agent?

 A. Yes, Backroads accepts reservations from professional travel agents.
 If you prefer to have your travel agent handle your Backroads booking, please have him or her contact us directly.
 Pricing is the same whether you book directly with Backroads or with your travel agent.
-If you need an agency referral please visit our Travel Agent Referral page.

 Q. Does information found on this website differ from that found in your catalog?